-Many indicate the late 1890s as the beginning of bodybuilding since this was the time when Eugen Sandow started his muscle flexing shows in front of a crowd.
-I am not going to focus on that era exclusively, but a little historical flashback is necessary to understand the modern state of the industry.
+Many indicate the late 1890s as the beginning of bodybuilding since this was the time when Eugen Sandow started his muscle flexing shows.
+I am not going to focus on that era exclusively, but a small historical flashback is necessary to understand the modern state of the industry.

-Eugen Sandow, born Friedrich Wilhelm Müller, was a strongman and a strength athlete admired greatly for his muscular development first and strength feats second.
-It is safe to say that the records will remember him as the original initiator of fitness and bodybuilding motivation.
-With the rise of his popularity, and after the first official bodybuilding contest held in 1891 under the name of “The Great Show”, the interest in strength training increased immensely.
-The seed was sown and bodybuilding emerged as a commercial product.
-This is the time when very special men, eager to milk the ignorant and naïve crowd, emerged on the scene.
+Eugen Sandow, born Friedrich Wilhelm Müller, was a strength athlete admired for his muscular development first and strength feats second.
+It is safe to say that the records will remember him as the godfather of fitness and bodybuilding motivation.

 In the 1920s, the personage of Angelo Siciliano, better known as Charles Atlas, appeared on the horizon.
-Promoted by “the father of physical culture”, Bernarr Macfadden, Atlas enjoyed phenomenal popularity among youngsters and people looking for ways to improve their lives by fighting physical imperfections and weakness.
+Promoted by “the father of physical culture”, Bernarr Macfadden, Atlas enjoyed a phenomenal popularity among people looking for ways to improve their lives by fighting physical imperfections and weakness.

 Rumor has it that Angelo Siciliano changed his name to Charles Atlas legally because “it sounds more American”.
-He also created a nice PR story that could touch the hearts of all skinny boys in the world and sell muscle building training courses.
-According to the official version, Atlas used to be a “weakling” bullied around by the big boys.
-As it got more serious, he started lifting weights and became a strength fanatic, which helped him fight the unfairness of this world.
-Of course, just like in all commercials the whole point was to create drama and the illusion that people in similar position can get out of the trap by subscribing to the ideology provided by the muscle media back then.
+He also created a nice PR story that touched the hearts of many skinny boys across the world.
+According to the official version, Atlas used to be a “weakling” bullied by the big boys.
+As a result, he started lifting weights and became a superman.
+Of course, the goal was to create drama and the illusion that people in a similar position can get out of the trap by subscribing to the ideology provided by the muscle media.

-During the 1930s, bodybuilding grew a lot.
-Checking your biceps in the mirror became a commonly accepted behavior, and many groups of people lifting weights with the sole intention to build thick muscle commenced.
-During that decade, the popular Muscle Beach in Santa Monica was built.
+During the 1930s, bodybuilding grew even more.
+Checking your biceps in the mirror became a common behavior.
+The infection spread and resulted in the construction of the popular Muscle Beach in Santa Monica.
 People went there to admire high-level muscle and strength performance.

 The first modern bodybuilding competition entered the register in 1939 under the name “America’s Best Built Man”.
-The governing body at that time was the Amateur Athletic Union (AAU).
-It was a much different era back then.
-Bodybuilders were not strictly looking for mass and cuts.
-There were also points awarded for weightlifting performance, and the competitors were required to do well in both events if they wanted to win.
+The governing body was the Amateur Athletic Union (AAU).
+At the time, bodybuilders were not judged only by their physiques.
+There were also points awarded for weightlifting performance.
+The competitors were required to do well in both events to win.
 In the beginning, this was the most prestigious contest ever.

-The popular bodybuilder/weightlifter John Grimek quickly became a muscle celebrity by winning Mr. America (the new name of the contest) twice in a row.
-His personage was very important to the future of the muscle world because he was one of the lifters on which Dr. John Ziegler started experimenting with steroids.
-Grimek worked for none other than the entrepreneur and sports promoter Robert Collins “Bob” Hoffman, better known simply as Bob Hoffman.
+The popular bodybuilder/weightlifter John Grimek quickly became a muscle celebrity after winning Mr. America (the new name of the contest) twice in a row.
+His personage was very important to the future of the muscle world because he was one of the lifters on which Dr. John Ziegler experimented with steroids.

-In the 1930s, Hoffman launched Strength & Health magazine, which allowed him to reach many potential clients and establish a figure of authority.
-Due to people’s natural love for muscle, Hoffman gained enormous amount of influence over thousands of young men.
-The magazine did contain a lot of useful information, thanks to the knowledgeable writers such as Bill Starr, but it also created the opportunity to put poison in the food of the unaware.
+In the 1930s, Hoffman launched Strength & Health magazine – a media that allowed him to reach many potential clients.
+The magazine contained a lot of useful information thanks to knowledgeable writers such as Bill Starr, but it also provided an opportunity to put poison in the food of the unaware.

-In 1946, Bob Hoffman received a business visit from none other than Paul Chappius Bragg who was a nutritionist, and later on became known as the pioneer of America’s wellness movement.
-The goal was simple: it was time to sell nutritional products to the crowd through the magazine.
-Selling barbells was fine, but there was one big problem – iron lasts decades without breaking.
-On the other hand, supplements and food have a much shorter lifespan, which makes them a great profitable product people would buy month after month.
+In 1946, Bob Hoffman received a business visit from Paul Chappius Bragg – a nutritionist who later became known as the pioneer of America’s wellness movement.
+The goal was simple – to sell nutritional products to the readers of the magazine.
+Selling barbells was fine, but there was one big problem – iron lasts forever.
+On the other hand, supplements and food have a short lifespan.
+This property makes them a profitable product that people would buy month after month.

-This is what initiated the launch of one of the first bodybuilding supplements known as Hi-Proteen.
-In essence, the product was garbage consisting of soybean flour loaded with large amounts of sweeteners meant to make the damn thing consumable.
-The magic formula was supposed to help you gain weight fast, even though behind the scenes people knew very well that the massive gains, which started in the 1950s, were not due to protein nor training methods.
-The substance that really pushed the muscle industry and weightlifting to a completely new level was synthetic testosterone on which was based the evolution of the whole bodybuilding movement.
+The new strategy initiated the launch of the supplement Hi-Proteen.
+In essence, the product was made of soybean flour loaded with sweeteners.
+The magic formula was supposed to promote fast muscular gains, even though the experts knew very well that the muscle growth epidemic in the 1950s had nothing to do with supplementation.
+The substance that pushed the muscle industry and weightlifting to a whole new level was testosterone.

-However, you cannot really sell steroids in a health magazine for obvious legal and practical issues.
-That is why Hoffman invested so much into the development of other explanations for the muscular and strength boom.
+Since selling steroids was impractical and illegal, Hoffman’s team invested a lot in the development of other explanations for the muscular and strength boom.
 One of those “explanations” was isometric training.

-In an article entitled “The Most Important Article I Ever Wrote” Bob Hoffman presented isometrics as the best way to train.
-The method was supposed to be extremely revolutionary and the ticket of American weightlifters back to the first place.
-Of course, in order to make a product successful you need good advertisement since the package is what sells.
+In an article entitled “The Most Important Article I Ever Wrote”, Bob Hoffman presented isometrics as the best way to train and the ticket of American weightlifters back to the first place.

-Consequently, the weightlifters Bill March of York, Pennsylvania, and Louis Riecke of New Orleans played the role of promoters.
-Hoffman used the reputation of the two to launch a line of products to the unaware.
-Later on, it was revealed that Bill March and Louis Riecke were using anabolic steroids, which hurt the credibility of the advertised training method.
+The weightlifters Bill March (York, Pennsylvania) and Louis Riecke (New Orleans) played the role of promoters.
+Hoffman used their reputation to launch a line of products to the unaware.
+However, the fact that Bill March and Louis Riecke were on steroids hurt the credibility of the advertised training method.
 On June 1972, the strength coach Bill Starr exposed the deception in a published material entitled “Isometric Farce”.
 He accused Hoffman of speculation with training courses and special equipment.